Can You Freeze Goat Cheese? What You Should Know (updated 2023)

 Now that you know more about chevre, let’s address the question: “is it possible to freeze it?”
 The answer?
 A resounding yes.

-However, freezing this type of fromage can be quite tricky.
+However, freezing this type of Fromage can be quite tricky.
 You must have the right freezing-and-thawing technique to avoid unwanted freezer burn and altogether damaged cheese.

 Freezing this type of cheese depends on its variety, namely the solid or the spreadable and creamy kind.
-If you have a solid block or round of cheese on hand, you can easily cut it to your desired serving size and place in a freezer bag while pushing all the air out before sealing.
+If you have a solid block or round of cheese on hand, you can easily cut it to your desired serving size and place it in a freezer bag while pushing all the air out before sealing.

 On the other hand, for spreadable or creamier varieties of goat cheese, you can easily freeze them by doling out portions into smaller containers or freezer-friendly jars.
 Place the desired portion into each container making sure to fill the containers to the brim to avoid leaving room for air.
 To seal off empty spaces, you can also fill the remaining space with olive oil.
 Finally, place the containers in a freezer bag.

 You may also wrap it in cling wrap before putting it into a freezer bag to avoid freezer burn.
-This applies to both hard goat cheese and the creamier varieties.
+This applies to both hard goat cheese and creamier varieties.

 To thaw the cheese without altering its taste or texture, simply take out the desired portion and place it in your refrigerator prior to opening it.
 Once it has thawed, you can open the portion and consume it as is.
 For spreadable ones, you can give the mixture a stir to help bring back the creamy and milky texture.